 Bat created the delightful series Wolff and Byrd, Counselors of the Macabre, later known as Supernatural Law.
 Bat’s wife and collaborator Jackie Estrada announced

 his passing in January at 65 after a battle with brain cancer, and Facebook was immediately flooded with tributes.
 I didn’t share thoughts here at the time for a variety of reasons, but I want to post more in general and this can’t go unsaid.
 His nattily attired figure was a highlight of any convention; American comics in the ’90s, let alone my personal world of comics, would’ve been much the poorer without him.

 An unbelievable number of years ago now, I first saw Chris Staros use the phrase

 “your friend thru comics” when signing off in a letter or editorial in The Staros Report — he does so these days in E-mail as publisher of Top Shelf Productions — and it immediately felt it so… right.
-I’d bonded with friends over reading, collecting, and even studying comics over my life, but at that time my comics world had recently exploded and was continuing to expand — I had joined a comics apa, participated in online comics forums, attended conventions, wrote for an increasing number of publications about comics, and was prepping my own magazine.
+While I’d bonded with friends over reading, collecting, and even studying comics over my life, at that time my comics world had recently exploded and was continuing to expand — I had joined a comics apa, participated in online comics forums, attended conventions, wrote for an increasing number of publications about comics, and was prepping my own magazine.
 Among the pros who encouraged my work most was Batton Lash.

 Covers to Wolff & Byrd, Counselors of the Macabre #1 and Supernatural Law: Tales